hull/hull-node/README.md

 # Context Object

 [Hull.Connector](#hullconnector) apply multiple middlewares to the request handler, including [Hull.Middleware](#hullmiddleware).
 The result is a **Context Object** that's available in all action handlers and routers as `req.hull`.
 It's a set of parameters and modules to work in the context of current organization and connector instance.
-This Context is divided into a base set by `Hull.Middleware` (if you use it standalone) and an extended set applied when using `Hull.Connector` and helpers method descibed above.
+This Context is divided into a base set by `Hull.Middleware` (if you use it standalone) and an extended set applied when using `Hull.Connector` and helpers method described above.

 Here is the base structure of the Context Object (we also provide Flow type for this object [here](./src/types/hull-req-context.js)).